open-education-hub/essentials-security/application-lifetime/index.md

 #### Dynamic Libraries

-Dynamic libraries aren't copied in the exectable, like their static counterparts.
+Dynamic libraries aren't copied in the executable, like their static counterparts.
 Instead, they are loaded into memory when needed, and each executable that uses them has a way to access the exported functions and variables (collectively called symbols) from those libraries.
 The exact process is detailed in the first session of the binary track, [Executables and Processes](https://security-summer-school.github.io/binary/executables-and-processes/).
 For now, the only thing you must remember is that all executables use the same dynamic library.